wesslen/BigDataPatent/README.md

 ## Introduction
-This readme outlines the steps in Python to text mine Patents for 3M.
+This readme outlines the steps in Python to text mine Patents for 3M and seven competitors.

 There are five sections of the code: